The Lifesaving Society New Brunswick's National Lifeguard

 long, 5 m wide and 1.5 m deep.

-- All examinations must be conducted with the following minimum
+- All examinations must be conducted with the minimum equipment

 - The minimum number of candidates is one.
 However, additional